IBM/z_ansible_collections_samples/zos_concepts/software_management/README.md

-# Manage z/OS Users Using Ansible
+# Apply PTFs using Using Ansible

-This project provides sample playbooks and roles which can be used to create and remove users from a z/OS system.
+This project provides sample playbooks and roles which can be used to perform SMPE operations.

 It is a good practice to review the playbook sample contents before executing them.
 It will help you understand the requirements in terms of space, location,